EthicalIdentity/fabric-gateway-ruby/README.md

 ## Usage

-This is a alpha stage library.
-This library is barely working.
+This is an alpha stage library suitable for early adopters.
+Not all Hyperledger Fabric Gateway operations have been implemented.
+However the operations that have been implemented have pretty good unit test coverage.

 ```
 $ bin/console